rodrivas78/MSX/Orbit Simulator v2.0/README.md

 Type LIST 20  to show the listing of the main parameters.

 After making the changes, press ENTER and after that type RUN (or F5 key).

+Press "a" to accelerate or "d" to decelerate to spaceship.

 Notes:
 ------